bvbohnen/X3_Customizer/Documentation.md

         - '*' entry will match all weapons not otherwise matched, equivelent to setting scaling_factor and not using the scaling equation.
+      * maintain_energy_efficiency:
+        - Bool, if True (default) then weapon energy usage will be scaled to keep the same damage/energy ratio, otherwise damage is adjusted but energy is unchanged.
+      * ignore_repair_lasers:
+        - Bool, if True (default) then repair lasers will be ignored.
       * print_changes:
         - If True, speed adjustments are printed to the summary file.